-To initiate a new session, click on File> New Session Window option
+To initiate a new session, click on the File> New Session Window option

 A new window will open up, the user will have an option to enter the Desired capabilities and start a session.

 The Appium inspector is only available for iOS and Android.
-The Appium inspector tool is not available for windows platform.
+The Appium inspector tool is not available for the Windows platform.
 Even though the user launches the Appium server, it will fail to launch the inspect elements and ultimately doesn’t work.